Clean Energy Labs is a research group focused on the development of high efficiency devices.

 Joe Pinkerton, CEO

 Mr. Pinkerton is the founder of several technology companies, has taken one company public and is a named inventor on over 100 issued/pending patents.
-His patented products have generated sales in excess of $500 million and reduced the carbon footprint of customers by approximately 1 million tons.
+His patented products have generated sales in excess of $1 billion and reduced the carbon footprint of customers by approximately 1 million tons.
 Mr. Pinkerton is a recipient of the EY Entrepreneur of the Year Award for central Texas.
 He studied physics at Albion College and Columbia University.

 Dr. William M. Lackowski, CTO